 - Environments that may enhance learning e.g. small-group rooms, well-being/sensory rooms, outdoor learning areas.

-- I.T. software and equipment which helps pupils to learn in more effective ways such as VR/AR headsets, quiz programs etc.
+- I.T. software and equipment which helps pupils to learn specific subjects/topics in more effective ways such as VR/AR headsets, quiz programs etc.